r-devel/rdevguide/a11y/README.md

 That option only lives in `../_quarto-debug.yml`, under the `debug` project profile — not in the main `../_quarto.yml`.
 Quarto's own docs recommend this (see the [site-wide accessibility checks](https://quarto.org/docs/output-formats/html-accessibility.html) docs) so a normal `quarto render` or `quarto publish` never ships the axe-core checker to real readers. `check-a11y.mjs` always renders with `quarto render --profile debug` itself, so you don't need to pass the profile flag by hand.

+Each page is checked twice: once as rendered (light theme) and once reloaded with the dark theme requested (the book ships both, see `theme:` in `../_quarto.yml`).
+Dark mode is requested via `localStorage` (the same way the site's own toggle button persists it), followed by a page reload, so Quarto's own axe-core checker runs fresh against the dark-themed page.

 ## Setup (once)

 ```sh